sim0njo/docs/docs/Phc2MqttV5.md

 PHC system to HA.
 This is done by publishing selected channels via MQTT to the HA discovery topic.

 **Which channels can be advertised?**
-Actually any input and output channel.
+Actually any input and output channel and also function buttons.

 **How to enable this?**